GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 *Training strategy.*

 The network is trained in a supervised manner on a synthetic dataset.
-The latter was generated by simulating $H$-step-long random trajectories in the simulator.
+The latter was generated by simulating $H$-step-long random trajectories in the simulator (@sec:simulator:simulator).
 The static #acr("SSL") model is called at each step and outputs an estimation of the #doa spectrum $o_t$.
-The latter are converted to #doa maps $M_t$ which are finally shifted to the frame $cal(F)_H$, which corresponds to the last robot position.
+The latter are converted to #doa maps $M_t$ which are finally shifted to the frame $cal(F)_H$, corresponding to the last robot position.
 We collect 10k such trajectories using this process, totaling 80k individual positions.
 Each trajectory represents a training sample corresponding to the last position of the agent.
 The dataset generation process will be detailed in @sec:active_ssl:results:dataset.

-The loss function used is the #acr("MSE") between the predicted and expected likelihood maps is given by
+The loss function used is simply the #acr("MSE") between the predicted and expected likelihood maps, given by
 $
   cal(L) (
     #AM,
     #AM-targ,
   ) = norm(
     #AM - #AM-targ,
-  )_2 ^2
+  )_2 ^2,
 $
 where $#AM = Psi^("DNN"(theta))(bold(tilde(M))_t)$ is the output of the network and #AM-targ is the target map.